 Pronunciation of 'Tuberculosis'

-Tuberculosis is a term used to describe an infectious disease caused by the bacterium Mycobacterium tuberculosis, primarily affecting the lungs but potentially impacting other parts of the body.
-Below are the pronunciations and meanings in English.
+The word 'Tuberculosis' refers to an infectious disease caused by the bacterium Mycobacterium tuberculosis, primarily affecting the lungs but can also impact other parts of the body.
+It is pronounced as /tjuːˌbɜːrkjʊˈloʊsɪs/ in English.

 Pronunciation Details